 "Getting us home meant

-Then the crew scattered, and we weren't a family anymore."
+forget what we'd lost in getting home.
+Then the crew scattered, and we weren't

 He nodded slowly.

-moved on.
-You were with Seven.
+were with Seven.
 The door was closed."
 She shrugged.
+"I resigned

+myself to that.
 I moved on.
 Did well too.
-Turned down the promotion to Admiral when
+Turned down the promotion to admiral

 She smiled.
 "Really?"